Type 2 Diabetes

 Type 2 diabetes is when your body can’t make enough insulin, or use it well.

-Insulin helps the cells in your body absorb glucose for energy.
+Insulin helps the cells in your body use glucose for energy.
 Without insulin, too much glucose is left in the blood.
 This causes high blood sugar.

 Type 2 diabetes is a chronic disease.
 It has no known cure.
 It's the most common type of diabetes.